What Is Buying On Credit?

 Yes.
 But in most cases, the creditor must first sue you and get a judgment first.
-Then your wages can “garnished,” meaning the money you owe can be directly taken out of your paycheck.
-Unless an exception applies, the creditor can take up to 25% of your after-tax earnings, or 10% if you are the head of your household,
+Then your wages can be “garnished,” meaning the money you owe can be directly taken out of your paycheck.
+Unless an exception applies, the creditor can take up to 25% of your after-tax earnings, or 10% if you are the head of your household.

 What Laws Regulate Credit and Consumer Transactions?